 While calculator watches bring the image of retro styles to your mind, did you know that the Apple Watch series also offers calculator functions?

-Both the Apple Watch 7 and SE provide users with a modern calculator app for quick maths on their wrist.
+Apple Watch 7,8 and SE 2 provide users with a modern calculator app for quick maths on their wrist.
 This app directly mimics the well-known iPhone version, so it’s easy to use and has a straightforward interface.

 Unlike the vintage calculator watches, Apple pairs their app with Siri and allows users to ask the watch questions.
 Can’t reach your watch and need a quick answer?
 No worries, just ask Siri, “What’s five times 90?” or whatever question you have in mind.
 This modern update keeps fans coming back to the famous Apple range.